powsybl/powsybl-metrix/docs/metrix.md

 ```
 where ```BRANCH_CONSTRAINT_1``` should be the id of a [monitored component](#monitored-branches-and-observed-branches) (`onBranchRatingContingencies`).

-Note that Metrix won't combine multiple defined remedial actions set, each line is tried independently.These topological actions may be combined with generators/loads/phase tap changers/... optimizations.
-If several actions are equivalents, the first defined one will be used.
+Note that Metrix won't combine multiple defined remedial actions set: each line is tried independently.
+These topological actions may be combined with generators/loads/phase tap changers/... optimizations.
+If several actions are equivalent, the first defined one will be used.

 ### Example